Type 87 Chi-I medium tank: Development and testing

-Many IJA generals and staff attended the field trials of the Chi-I at the Fuji Training Grounds.
-However, the tank weighted in at approximately 20-tons when fully loaded and was under-powered as the V-8 engine only produced 140 hp.
+Many generals and staff of the Imperial Japanese Army attended the field trials of the Chi-I at the Fuji Training Grounds.
+However, the tank weighed in at approximately 20-tons when fully loaded and was under-powered as the V-8 engine only produced 140 hp.
 The heavy weight of this initial prototype and its low speed did not impress the Imperial Japanese Army General Staff Office, and a new requirement was issued for a lighter tank, with a nominal 10 short ton weight.
 The new design was modeled after the Vickers Medium C, which had been bought by the Japanese Army in March 1927.

 By April 1928, the new lighter tank design was finished.
 The prototype was completed in 1929 and designated as the Type 89 I-Go.
 The Type 89 Chi-Ro (also known as the Type 89 I-Go) was developed to overcome the shortcomings of the Chi-I. The Type 89 was subsequently re-classified as a "medium tank" because the weight increased to over 10 tons due to improvements.
 Still, the Type 89 was lighter and shorter than the Chi-I, but had increased armour plating.
 As the army's Sagami Arsenal lacked the capacity for mass production, a contract was awarded to Mitsubishi Heavy Industries, which built a new tank factory to specifically produce this model.
-Production of the Type 89 began in 1931 and it soon became the main tank of the Imperial Japanese Army.
+Production of the Type 89 began in 1931 and it soon became the main battle tank of the army.